 Dishwasher and washing machine tablets

 Breadsticks, tapenade, saucisson nibbles

 Toilet, kitchen paper, bin bags and cleaning materials

 The following can be arranged, at an extra cost, plesae ask for details:

 A long driveway, lined with palms, trees and shrubs, leads you into the extensive grounds, apprx 20,000m2, it is an attractive approach, opening out to reveal your first glimpse the honey coloured stone buildings and grey hue of the windows that blend in with the surroundings.
 The property is on the River Vidourle.

 This gite has it's own enclosed private terrace of apprx 100m2, access to the River Vidourle.

 Lawned Area - mini football pitch and enclosed playground area with swings, slides, climbing frame - shared with the other two gites.

 Boules can be played in the car parking area (it is not marked out)

 The 11m x 7m x 1.2-3m pool has Roman steps and is full fenced.
-It is heated (May to October depending on the weather) and is shared between the three gites (the other two are GR012C, GR012D).
+With a salt water system, the pool is open May to October and heated mid-May to mid-September (depending on the weather) and is shared between the three gites (the other two are GR012C, GR012D).
 For the Summer there is a bubble cover

 Garden furniture - table and 2 easy chairs on each private terrace, plus 2 large dining tables and chairs next to the pool.